How to Get rid of Teenage Acne ? Acne Treatments for Teens

 How you should use it?

-- You can mix jojoba oil with the cream, gel, or the clay facial mask and then apply it to your acne.
+- You can mix jojoba oil with the cream, gel, or clay facial mask and then apply it to your acne.

 - Or you can put a few drops of jojoba oil in the cotton pad.
 Then rub this cotton pad gently on your acne sores.

-Tea tree oil
+- Tea tree oil

-Tea tree oil is a naturally occurring anti-inflammatory and antibacterial agent, which means it can kill P. acnes bacteria that make acne.
+Tea tree oil is a naturally occurring anti-inflammatory and antibacterial agent, which means it can kill P. acne bacteria that make acne.
 It also has the anti-inflammatory property that helps reduce the redness and swelling of pimples.

 Lifestyle modification for acne treatment

-- Do not touch pimples
+- Do not touch acne

 - Stay hydrated